lcace1/hello-world/README.md

 # hello-world
 GitHub tutorial

-This is my fisrt repo
+This is my first repo